-- 1. Use an alcohol prep swab to clean the top of the insulin vial. - 2.
-Securely twist the fill needle onto the fill syringe. - 3.
-Pull outwards to remove the protective cap from the needle.
-Save the cap; you will need it later. - 4.
-Determine how much insulin you will put into the Pod.
-For example, to use the Pod for 72 hours, determine how much insulin you will use over the next 72 hours.
-Your healthcare provider can help you determine the correct amount.
+- 1. Use an alcohol prep swab to clean the top of the insulin vial. - Securely twist the fill needle onto the fill syringe.
+2. - Pull outwards to remove the protective cap from the needle.
+Save the cap; you will need it later.